johnfrenchxyz/UGA/CAES/README.md

 - Ask William about the campuses students alumni menu on departmental pages.
 - Try to make our own "Donate Now" Button.
 - Event Page - social like sharing service
-- Event Page - make time and location more prominent
 - Make a button component - and add color classes that match the home page sections.
 - Profile Component - change to "Profile Page Template"
 - Profile Component - convert to be an actual component that can be used in a sidebar